Tuition and General Fees

 The TRA requires all higher education institutions to report annually to the Internal Revenue Service the following information for each student:

 - Student address

 - Social Security Number of the taxpayer who may claim a deduction on a federal income tax return

 - The amount of tuition billed, scholarships and grants, and any adjustments made during the calendar year

-For each calendar year enrolled, each student will be mailed a Form 1098-T, or notified to view the form available in Banner by January 31 on which to report the required information to the Internal Revenue Service.
+For each calendar year enrolled, each student will be notified to view the 1098-T form available in Banner by January 31 on which to report the required information to the Internal Revenue Service.